Smart gardens begin with healthy soilDOWNLOAD FILE

 A soil test from Michigan State University Extension for a home garden will provide a measure of the organic content of the soil as well as information on soil type, nutrients, soil pH and recommendations to improve the soil.
 An annual application of compost, leaf mold and other material may be recommended to maintain ideal levels of organic matter that is slowly depleted each year by micro-organisms.
 If the soil has less than 3 percent organic matter, spread about 1 inch of fresh organic matter (3 cubic yards of organic amendment per 1,000 square feet) to help keep levels stable in the soil.
 Soil test self-mailers and information on how to take a soil test are available at the MSU Soil Test website.

 The MSU Extension publication “Advanced Soil Organic Matter Management” recommends using a diverse mixture of organic matter residues which will provide some materials that are slow to break down along with others that release nutrients more easily.
-To order this publication, go to the MSU Extension Bookstore and search for the title.

 Cover crops or green manures are plants specifically grown as a ground cover to be tilled under while still in a green, vigorous stage to add organic matter and nutrients back into the soil.
 Legumes like clover and hairy vetch have the ability to fix nitrogen for plant use which adds the nitrogen in organic form back into the soil for future crops.
 For more information on gardening with cover crops, read the Cornell fact sheet “Improve Your Soil with Cover Crops."